 SAP status and your semester aid

-If you have been denied financial aid, you must file a SAP appeal if you want us to reconsider your eligibility.
+If you have been denied financial aid, you must file a SAP appeal if you want your eligibility reconsidered.

 One warning semester